 Please note: this species is difficult to import from its country of origin, meaning they often don't survive the journey.
 Our supply is therefore very limited.

-Oecophylla smaragdina, also known as the Asian weaver ant, is one of our favorite ant species.
-What makes this species special is that they weave their own nests, primarily in plant leaves.
-The ants weave these nests with the larvae, who produce a special tissue that they use to string threads.
-This ultimately creates an entire nest!
+Oecophylla smaragdina, also known as the Asian weaver ant, one of our favorite ant species.
+What makes this species special is that they weave their own nests.
+They do this primarily in the leaves of plants.
+The ants weave such a nest together with their larvae, as the larvae produce a special substance that allows them to spin threads.
+In this way, an entire nest is eventually created!

 Specifications: